The Operative: No One Lives Forever: Possible re-release

 A possible venue for re-release of the games would be computer game sale and distribution service GOG.com.
 In an interview with GOG.com's Trevor Longino, he said that "NOLF is a really great title, and it's one of the ones where the rights are a bear to get sorted.
-Just like pretty much any other classic IP you're ever thought of, we’ve looked into it, but it’s not an easy thing to do."
+Just like pretty much any other classic IP you're ever thought of, we've looked into it, but it's not an easy thing to do."

 In May 2014, Nightdive Studios, a publisher of classic PC titles, filed trademarks for "No One Lives Forever", "The Operative", "A Spy in H.A.R.M.'s Way", and "Contract J.A.C.K.", Nightdive had also been able to acquire the source code for the games, which would enable them to remaster them for modern computer systems.
 However, Nightdive had yet to comment on the situation regarding who owned the rights to the game.
-At this point, the rights to the series were unclear, as the property may have been owned solely or in part by 20th Century Fox (which owned Fox Interactive at the time of the game's release), Activision (which acquired and merged with Vivendi Games, which in turn was the parent to Sierra Entertainment, the publisher of No One Lives Forever 2, and had acquired Fox Interactive in 2003), and Warner Bros.
+As of 2014, the rights to the series were unclear, as the property may have been owned solely or in part by 20th Century Fox (which owned Fox Interactive at the time of the game's release), Activision (which acquired and merged with Vivendi Games, which in turn was the parent to Sierra Entertainment, the publisher of No One Lives Forever 2, and had acquired Fox Interactive in 2003), and Warner Bros.
 Interactive Entertainment (which acquired Monolith Productions).
 Warner Bros. did file opposition to Nightdive's trademark, leading Nightdive to try to seek a license arrangement.
 However, Warner Bros. representatives were concerned that if either Fox or Activision had a part of the ownership, that they would also need their approval.
 Nightdive attempted to work with Fox and Activision to search their archives, but as these transitions pre-dated computerized records, neither company wanted to do so.
 Nightdive's efforts were further stalled when they were told by Warner Bros. that they had no interest in partnering or licensing the IP, leading Nightdive to abandon their efforts to acquire the rights.
-Nightdive remained optimistic about a Remaster following the closure of Monolith in March 2025, as changes in the industry have helped to shift the prospect of getting the rights, according to Nightdive.
+Nightdive remained optimistic about a remaster following the closure of Monolith in March 2025, as changes in the industry have helped to shift the prospect of getting the rights, according to Nightdive.

+Since 2014, the rights situation has been complicated due to acquisitions and changes in the entertainment industry.
+As of 2026, 20th Century Fox (now 20th Century Studios) is owned by the Walt Disney Company, Activision by Microsoft Gaming, and Warner Bros. is expected to be merged with Paramount Skydance that year.